zephraph/notes/Week in Review/2021/Week 19 -- May.md

 Wednesday [[Nicole Boettcher]] gathered the [[grow team]] for a little going away party for me on  [around.co](https://around.co).
 It was a good time (and the software was really good to boot).
 I'm considering holding public office hours using around in the future.

 Also on Wednesday I met up w/ [[Brendan Falk]] to talk a bit about [[fig]] and devtools.
 I'm a pretty huge fan of both so it was enjoyable.
-We talked a bit about early company values and that thought has been bouncing around in my head a bit.
+We talked a bit about early company values and that thought has been bouncing around in my head a bit since.

 On Friday I just setup an around room and hung out all day.